Children in Adult Prison

 Incarcerating children with adults needlessly puts kids at great risk of sexual and physical violence, increased trauma, and suicide.

-Many kids who are transferred to adult court for criminal prosecution are automatically placed in adult jails and prisons.5 Patrick Griffin et al, “Trying Juveniles as Adults: An Analysis of State Transfer Laws and Reporting,” Office of Juvenile Justice and Delinquency Prevention (Sept.
+Many kids who are transferred to adult court for criminal prosecution are automatically placed in adult jails and prisons.8 Patrick Griffin et al, “Trying Juveniles as Adults: An Analysis of State Transfer Laws and Reporting,” Office of Juvenile Justice and Delinquency Prevention (Sept.
 2011).
-Some states strictly prohibit placing children in adult jails or prisons, but a majority still allow children to be incarcerated in adult prisons and jails, where they are at the highest risk of being sexually assaulted.6 National Prison Rape Elimination Commission, “National Prison Rape Elimination Commission Report“ (2009).
-Thousands of young people have been assaulted, raped, and traumatized as a result.
+Some states strictly prohibit placing children in adult jails or prisons, but a majority still allow children to be incarcerated in adult prisons and jails, where they are at the highest risk of being sexually assaulted.
+Thousands of young people have been assaulted, raped, and traumatized as a result.9 National Prison Rape Elimination Commission, “National Prison Rape Elimination Commission Report” (2009).

 Some statutes require “sight and sound” separation of children in adult facilities to shield them from physical and sexual violence.
 But in practice, this often means kids are put in solitary confinement, where they’re at risk of significant psychological trauma from isolation.

 Prosecuting young children as adults is traumatizing and abusive.